Taiyuan: Southern and Northern Dynasties

 In 386, Tuoba Gui founded Northern Wei.
-In 396, Northern Wei expanded to Taiyuan.

-In 534, Eastern Wei was founded by Gao Huan, with the capital at the city of Ye, and Taiyuan as the alternative capital (别都), where the Mansion of the "Great Chancellor" Gao Huan (大丞相府) was located.
+In 396, it expanded to Taiyuan.
+In 534, Eastern Wei was founded by Gao Huan, with its capital in the city of Ye, and Taiyuan as the alternative capital (别都), where the mansion of the "Great Chancellor" Gao Huan (大丞相府) was located.
 In 577, Taiyuan was conquered and became part of Northern Zhou.